Stop DST from hijacking your recurring schedule

 How far out can I plan?

-You can choose any start and end dates; the table grows to cover that exact range, whether it's two weeks or an entire year.
+Pick any start and end dates—the table expands for that window whether it’s three weeks or the next fiscal year.

 What does the offset note mean?

-It flags the exact occurrence where one timezone switched daylight saving rules so you know which meeting needs a reminder.
+It flags the specific occurrence where either timezone changed daylight saving rules so you can warn the team.

 Can I edit the CSV before sending?

 Yes.
-Paste it into Sheets, Excel, or Notion and remove rows you don't need before sharing.
+Paste it into Sheets, Excel, or Notion and adjust rows before sharing.

-Weekly and bi-weekly are built-in today.
-For other cadences, generate multiple runs (e.g., first Monday, third Thursday).
+Weekly and bi-weekly are built in.
+For monthly or custom rotations, run multiple ranges (e.g., first Monday, third Friday) and combine.

 Where do the timezone lists come from?

-The dropdowns use the same IANA data set as the Timezone tool, so they stay current with official changes.
+They reference the same IANA data as the Timezone tool, so official rule changes roll in automatically.

 Can I save presets?